statechannels/graph-payments/packages/statechannels-contracts/readme.md

 It is a `ForceMove` app with the following intended properties:

-1. On the gateway's turn, it embeds a query ID (`queryCID`) in the app data.
+1. On the gateway's turn, it embeds a query ID (`queryCID`) and an allocation id (`allocationId`) in the app data.
 2. On the indexer's turn, it embeds an attestation in the app data
-   a.
-It deducts the `paymentAmount` from the gateway's total in the outcome, and adds it to the indexer's total
+   1. It deducts the `paymentAmount` from the gateway's total in the outcome, and adds it to the indexer's total for that allocation.
+If the indexer hasn't been payed yet through that allocation, a new outcome item is created
-   b.
-It signs the attestation
+   2. It signs the attestation

 **Reminder**: Peers take turns in Nitro state channels.
 In these channels, the gateway takes even turns, and the indexer takes odd turns.
 For example, if the current turn number is 7, then it is the gateway's turn to update the channel on turn 8, because it is even.